 Flower arrangement, shape, and size

-Inconspicuous; male and female flowers on separate plants.
+Inconspicuous; tiny white male and female flowers on separate plants.

 Fruit, cone, nut, and seed descriptions